Pp3ng/Pp3ng/README.md

 - ⚡ Fun fact: I enjoy exploring the powerful capabilities of Linux, from system configuration to shell scripting!

-Feel free to check out my repositories and follow my journey in Computer Science!
+Feel free to check out my repositories and follow my journey in Computer Science and Engineering!